erickskrauch/yii2-rbac-migration/README.md

 directly within the database migrations.
 This can be useful if you assign the Roles and Permissions for users in the application and not during the generation of RBAC.

-Extension allows you to create, update and remove Roles and Permissions, and also contains useful builder to easy roles creation.
+Extension allows you to create, update and remove Roles, Permissions and Rules, and also contains useful builder to easy roles creation.

 **A warning**: if you using constants for Roles, Permissions or Rules names, you should not to use it inside migration classes!
 Use simple strings with it names.
 Constants values during application development can change, but you old migrations